cloudpilot-emu/cloudpilot-emu/README.md

 CloudpilotEmu is derived from the original POSE sources.
 It is not a straightforward port, though, as the original code has been adapted and partly rewritten to fit well with a browser environment.
-In addition, it contains a few bug fixes new features.
+In addition, it contains bug fixes and many new features.
 In particular:

 -   The codebase has been updated to build and run on both 32bit and 64bit little endian systems.
 Big endian systems should work, but I cannot test